 At Shebell & Shebell, our workers’ compensation lawyers have the knowledge and experience to help you challenge a denied or delayed surgery and develop a strategy to get you the medical treatment you need to recover from your work injury.

 See what an experienced workers’ compensation attorney can do for you.
 Contact us today for your free consultation.
-We have offices in Freehold and Shrewsbury.
 Let our family help yours.